Skivyjones366/alx-pre_course/0x01-git/README.md

-They didn't belive in us
+They didn't belive in us,
-God Did
+God Did!!!